 Short Game Secrets: Stop Chunking Your Chips and Pitch Shots

 by Dave NastalskiWe've all been there.
-You smoked a 3 wood, hybrid or long iron up close to the green on that reachable par 5 and you've got a simple chip or pitch on your way to a cozy birdie.
-Then the inevitable happens.
-You either lay the sod over it or blade it over the back of the green and make bogey or worse.
-It doesn't have to be that way!
-Listen up for the easiest way to hit better chip and pitch shots.
-You'll be on your way to a sharper short game and a lot lower scores with your golf.
+You've either smoked a 3 wood, hybrid or long iron up close to the green on that reachable par 5 and have a simple chip or pitch on your way to a cozy birdie.
+Then the inevitable happens, you either lay the sod over it or blade it over the back of the green and make bogey or worse.
+This repetitive cycle can be frustrating and turn a bad day into an even worse one.
+And it can hinder you from reaching your full chipping and pitch shot potential.

 STEP 1:

 Grab your favorite wedge and setup with your feet close together.
 Point your toes out.
 This aids in the rotary element that is needed for a really great short game.
+If there is one golf fundamental to having a really great short game, its the constant rotation of the body and chest.

 STEP 2:

 With your trail foot, step away from the target about 2 inches.
 Once your foot hits the ground, begin your backswing.
-Before the backswing completes... move on to step 3
+Before the backswing completes... move on to step 3.

 STEP 3: